State Guide

 Searching by name and city

 If you know the person's name and a likely city, match the city to its county first.
 Louisville maps to Jefferson County; Lexington maps to Fayette County; Bowling Green maps to Warren County.
 Once the county is confirmed, the county's Circuit and District Court clerk records are the most reliable local sources.
-An identity search run first can also surface relatives and address history that confirm the county before you enter any court system.

 Checking county court records